sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure_http_strict_transport_security.md

 ![To enable HSTS profile](/Images/docbook/images/general/hsts5.png)

 After the changes have been deployed, all the responses from the interface will contain the `Strict-Transport-Security` header.

-To apply the configuration changes done in policy studio for nodemanager, you must copy the config files of your project's folder to `apigateway/conf` folder.

 {{% alert title="Note" %}}
 When you enable HSTS, it takes effect for the entire domain regardless of any other ports configured on the listeners.
 Any non-SSL ports that exist in the configuration (listeners) will no longer work from the browser after an HSTS-protected interface has been invoked from the browser.